sheagcraig/yo/README.md

 You must call the app from the commandline, from the actual binary inside.
 Feel free to alias or ln to this file to avoid the long filename in the future.

 ```
-Usage: /Applications/Utilities/yo.app/Contents/MacOS/yo [options]
+Usage: /Users/scraig/Library/Developer/Xcode/DerivedData/yo-fdmllzzfcwyljsbbpwhduzpfxeqe/Build/Products/Debug/yo.app/Contents/MacOS/yo [options]
 -t, --title:
 Title for notification
 -s, --subtitle:
 Subtitle for notification
-  -i, --itext:
+-n, --info:
 Informative text.
-  -b, --btext:
+-b, --action_btn:
 Include an action button, with the button label text supplied to this argument.
-  -o, --obtext:
+-o, --other_btn:
 Alternate label for cancel button text.
+-i, --icon:
+Complete path to an alternate icon to use for the notification.
-  -a, --action:
+-a, --action_path:
 Application to open if user selects the action button.
 Provide the full path as the argument.
 This option only does something if -b/--action_btn is also specified.
 Defaults to opening nothing.
 -h, --help:
 Show help.
 ```

 Notes: